acchou/scratch/README.md

 # scratch
-Scratch space for practicing the craft
+Scratch space for practicing JavaScript and TypeScript.

 This project uses TypeScript.
 To run, compile with:
 ```